Yonugy/Sunway-Web-Design-Competition/README.md

 The goal of the website is to promote the SDG initiatives being done by Sunway Group in the Sunway Pyramid Mall.

 # Outcome
-There are a total of 6 web pages on the website.
+There are a total of 6 web pages on the website.<br />
-__home.html__ the first page of the website.
+__home.html__ is the first page of the website.